Primghar, Iowa: Topography

 Primghar lies at an elevation of 1520 feet.
 This area of northwest Iowa is gently rolling.
-Today, fields are marred by few boggy areas and much of the land is terraced to reduce erosion.
+Today, fields are marred by a few boggy areas, and much of the land is terraced to reduce erosion.
 Until fill was hauled in, the south side of the courthouse square was a "boggy, muddy slough."
-When the first settlers arrived, there were few trees and almost without exception prairie grass grew to six foot.
+When the first settlers arrived, there were few trees, and almost without exception, prairie grass grew to six feet.

-In the immediate vicinity of Primghar the topsoils and subsoils are silty clay loam.
+In the immediate vicinity of Primghar, the topsoils and subsoils are silty clay loam.
 (Galva, Marcus, Primghar, and Sac soils by name.)
 Clay loam glacial till is at a depth of 30 to 60 inches in most places.
 There are no mineral assets of commercial value, save rock and gravel.
-Back in 1873 this dearth of underground wealth was yet to be decided.
+Back in 1873, this dearth of underground wealth was yet to be decided.
 There was a $1000 reward posted for anyone finding mineable coal reserves.
 No one claimed the prize.

-There is an abandoned rock quarry, one mile south-southeast of Primghar, which was donated by the Tjossem family to Primghar in 1989 and is now known as Tjossem Park, a fishing area and public picnic/camp ground.
+There is an abandoned rock quarry, one mile south-southeast of Primghar, which was donated by the Tjossem family to Primghar in 1989 and is now known as Tjossem Park, a fishing area and public picnic/campground.